Sample Focus VS. Tracklib: The Pros and Cons of Two Sample LibrariesSample Focus VS. Tracklib: The Pros and Cons of Two Sample Libraries

 All music on Tracklib is pre-cleared.
 That means you don’t have to worry about any copyright infringement or clearance issues if you use the service.

 Most songs on Tracklib are part of Category C, which comes down to a sample clearance fee of $50.
 If you go for a Premium or Max plan, that even includes unlimited sample clearances at no additional fees!
-In addition, all material in the Sounds library is royalty-free and can be used freely.
+In addition, all material in the Sounds library is completely royalty-free and can be used freely.

 Plus: all music creators get paid via Tracklib.
 From the original composers to today’s producers, to master and publishing rights holders.
 Everyone gets their share.
 This makes Tracklib royalty-fair, not royalty-free.
 That’s how a product like Tracklib strives to change the music industry for the better.